nna109/Bioinformatics_Learning/Learning Journal/module02_WSL_VSCode/README.md

 The cool part of Visual Studio Code (VS Code) is that it allows commands to be executed inside the Linux environment through WSL terminal, while provides a graphical interface for users.
 By integrating VS Code with Ubuntu, bioinformatics researchers can edit files, manage Git repositories, write Python code and run Linux-based bioinformatics tools efficiently within one single application.

-The overall workflow is a below:
+The overall workflow is as below:

 ```
 Windows